S'pore Must Prepare For New Covid-19 Mutations, Lawrence Wong Hopes They'll Be Milder Than Omicron

 We believe that we should be able to take some decisive steps towards easing once we have passed this present peak of the Omicron wave.

-The same thing was echoed by Health Minister Ong Ye Kung in Parliament on 14 Feb, when he said Singapore may ease restrictions after the Omicron surge peaks and subsides.
+Health Minister Ong Ye Kung echoed the same thing in Parliament on 14 Feb, when he said Singapore may ease restrictions after the Omicron surge peaks and subsides.

 S’pore Restrictions May Ease After Omicron Surge Peaks & Subsides, Situation Will Be Monitored

-After 2 years of Covid-19 and assorted variants, Singapore at least has a strategy to deal with them now.
+After 2 years of Covid-19 and assorted variants, Singapore has a strategy to deal with them now.

 Minister Wong described the strategy as “vaccinations, boosters and therapeutics”.